 5. I give regular feedback.

 It’s often an enormous puzzle to understand if you’re making progress towards your graduation goals and career goals in academia.
-We will meet fairly regularly, with meetings at least two times a week– once for research updates, and one for lab meetings.
-For all of my PhD students, I schedule 1-1 quarterly “retrospective meetings” on your progress in research, in the program, and in your goals as a researcher and “life” broadly speaking.
+We will meet fairly regularly, with meetings at least twice a week (formally and informally).
+For all of my PhD students, I schedule 1-1 semi-regular “retrospective meetings” on your progress in research, in the program, in your goals as a researcher, and in “life” broadly speaking.
 Beyond this, I will always offer feedback on request, and you’ll get a lot of my thoughts just by virtue of how I like to do research (see bullet 1).

 6. I am open to feedback.

 I am always eager to improve myself as an advisor, teacher, mentor, collaborator, and human being.
-I have an anonymous feedback form that is available to all of my PhD students that I check regularly (once ~ 2 weeks), and my door is always open to thoughts if you feel the feedback is best delivered face to face.
+My door is always open to thoughts on how I can improve.